 A little labeling can make everything easier to find.
 You can use a Brother Label Maker or hand make your own out of cardboard and string.
 This is especially useful for storage baskets that are not easy to see.
 Since these baskets are at the top of the closet. you might forget which one has your scarves and which one is storing all of your mittens.

 Shelf dividers really help to organize limited shelf space.
 They make folding and stacking your shirts, sweaters and jeans easier and frankly, it just looks a lot neater.
 Doubly so for a shared closet.

 Once you fold and stack a pile of sweaters, a shelf dividers will help keep everything in place, and it will ensure that your clothing stays at the front of the shelf and doesn't topple to the back out of view.

 Once again, make sure you measure your clothes before installing dividers.
 They... come in several different sizes and colors.
 Use the Guide to Shelf Dividers.

 Small Bins and Baskets int he Closet

 Bins and baskets are a life-saver for hard-to-reach shelves and a great way to group and store less-wrinkly clothing and accessories.
 Think about these possibilities:

 - Belts Bin

-The most useful addition I've made to a closet is a set of baskets for undershirts (men) and camisoles (women).
+Make a useful addition to your closet by organizing a set of bins for undershirts (men) and camisoles (women).
 When you pull out a slightly see-through button down, too-low-cut-for-work wrap dress, or sheer sweater, you can easily find the appropriate under... garment.